Chevrotain/chevrotain/docs/token_types.md

 ### The Lazy Token
 The [Lazy Tokens](http://sap.github.io/chevrotain/documentation/0_23_0/classes/lazytoken.html) are **im-mutable** Inheritance based Tokens which have most of their properties computed only on demand.
-This is accomplished by using ECMASciprt getters.
+This is accomplished by using ECMAScript getters.
 This approach achieves both memory conservation and increased performance for most use cases.

 Lazy Tokens can be defined either using ES2015 inheritance or